 Each city has a very advanced and comprehensive public transport network which is easy to use, and in some cases it's free of charge in the city centre (for example Calgary).
 The main cities have integrated transport systems including metro, trains, trams and busses.
 Please refer to each city for more detailed information.

 When visiting Canada's smaller communities or towns, it's a good idea to rent a car as these areas lack of frequent transport links.
 However some remote areas can only be reached by plane, the northern Canadian territories as a main example during the Winter months.

-For more detailed weather information check each city below.
+For more detailed weather information in each city or state refer to the Tourism Guides below.